akdoingdevops/learninggit/README.md

 19.3.3 chnages in branch1

 20. git rebase #this helps to display  and manage all the commits to anyother branch or ideally in master branch

+20.1. git rebase <branchname>  #if we want to get branch commits to master, switch to master branch and do "git rebase <branchname>"

+21. git fetch